danchoys-d2f/ios-project-culture/Categories/StyleGuide.md

 }
 ```

-We use one and only one empty line to separate two type's members from each other and from the enclosing braces.
+We use one and only one empty line to separate two members of a type from each other and from the enclosing braces.

 **Preferred:**
 ```swift